 The site of the Farley Building was acquired by the Pennsylvania Railroad as part of the construction of the original Penn Station and the rail tunnels underneath the Hudson River.
 Once the rail infrastructure was completed, the site above the train shed was sold to the USPS, inspired to relocate its New York mail sorting operations across the street on Eighth Avenue.
 McKim, Mead & White designed the new United States General Post Office to unite the two structures and establish a new civic district.
 The 1.4 million-square-foot building opened in 1914 and was later renamed the James A. Farley Post Office Building after the Postmaster General.

 The Moynihan Train Hall project first emerged decades ago as the leading strategy to address many of the station’s most notorious issues and overcame countless hurdles thanks to persistent leadership from the community and elected officials.
-The extraordinary civic project to convert the 1913 Beaux-Arts Farley Building into a 21st Century train station has been decades in the making, with Skidmore, Owens & Merrill leading the architectural redesign as the initiative evolved.
+The extraordinary civic project to convert the 1913 Beaux-Arts Farley Building into a 21st Century train station has been decades in the making, with Skidmore, Owings & Merrill leading the architectural redesign as the initiative evolved.

 “You don’t get a second chance like this often.
 We must do it.”